Below are helpful tips for presenting at the AGIC Education & Training Symposium.

 During your presentation:

 - Your moderator will introduce you using the bio that you provided with your abstract submission.
 For Lightning Round presentations, because of the time limitation, you will simply be introduced with your name and title of your presentation.
-Hands-on workshop instructors will not have a moderator and expected to introduce themselves to their attendees as one would when teaching.
+Hands-on workshop instructors will not have a moderator and are expected to introduce themselves to their attendees as one would when teaching.

 - Be time-aware.
 For standard 25 minute presentations, your moderator will let you know when you have 5 minutes left in your session.
 You will be given 25 minutes, which includes time for questions.
 If you run short on time, let the audience know that you can take questions after the full session is completed (after the last presenter in the session is done).